 - a.
-Written approval from an agency administrator agreeing to proposed internship, as well as present employment supervisor, and proposed field instructor. - b.
-Written documentation that internship time will be focused on learning activities, not employment duties.
+Written approval from (a) an agency administrator, (b) current employment supervisor, and (c) proposed field instructor, agreeing to the proposed internship. - b.
+Written documentation that internship time will be focused on MSW degree learning activities, not employment duties.

-If a workplace internship is approved, only one of the two required internships may be spent in the agency in which the student is or has been employed.
-Final approval of the work site internship depends on all the above criteria being met.
-The field liaison will monitor the agreed upon terms and failure to comply with the agreement may result in removal of student from the internship.
+If a workplace internship is approved, only one of the two required internships may be conducted in the agency in which the student is or has been employed.
+Final approval of the work site internship depends on all of the above criteria being met.
+The field liaison will monitor the agreed upon terms; failure to comply with the agreement may result in removal of student from the internship.

 Students are generally discouraged from working part-time or "PRN" for the same agency at which they are interning.
-If the student seeks to do so during non-internship hours, a written proposal must be submitted to the Field Education Director as detailed in the Workplace Internship policy.
+If the student seeks to do so during non-internship hours, a written proposal must be submitted to the Field Education Program Director as detailed in the Workplace Internship policy.
+Failure to provide this documentation may result in the student's dismissal from the field agency.